-- Wales is moving to Alert Level 3 from Alert Level 4 and groups of up to 15 adults will be allowed to undertake indoor activities from 3 May onwards
+- Wales is moving to Alert Level 1 from Alert Level 2 and groups of up to 30 adults will be allowed to undertake regulated indoor activities from 7 June onwards.

 These factors combine to mean that it is highly unlikely that people who are at risk of serious disease will have significant contact with an infectious person in a tower, if these guidelines are followed.

 It is hoped that these will be a step on the way to even greater relaxation of restrictions in due course.
 However, it is probable, at some time in the future, that CCCBR guidelines will have to become more restrictive.
 This will be if and when virus transmission rises in the community, or new variants, not protected against by current vaccines, circulate in the community – because poorly ventilated ringing chambers can easily become pressure cookers for virus transmission.

 We are moving swiftly with these relaxations, taking advantage of the current situation, to permit:

 - Re-establishment of ringing communities

 - Restoration of the physical fitness needed for ringing